From Mungo Lodge (Book at Reception)

 Red top lookout and boardwalk is an unbeatable vantage point, offering a birds eye view of the parks remarkable deep ravines, rippling patterns and deep textures.
 Book a pack lunch or dinner and a bottle of wine from Mungo Lodge and head to Red top to view the amazing Mungo Sunsets.

-The giftshop showcases a selection of local produce, gifts and mementos, with features including local Aboriginal artifacts, boomerangs, Mungo National Park information books.
+The gift shop showcases a selection of local produce, gifts and mementos, with features including local Aboriginal artefacts, boomerangs, Mungo National Park information books.
 There are many mementos to choose from to take home something special to remind you of your Mungo experience.

 Enjoy a relaxing breakfast, lunch, coffee or snack at the Café Mungo, in winter sitting around our open fire.